Skip to main content

 }

-• access_level — access level to the storage, which depends on the protocol:
+• access_levelaccess level to the storage, which depends on the protocol:

 • for CIFS SMBv3 — rw (read and write);

-• for NFSv4 — ro (read only) or rw (read and write);
+• for NFSv4 — ro (read-only) or rw (read and write);

-• access_to — The IP address or CIDR of the private subnet for which access will be granted.
+• access_to — IP address or CIDR of the private subnet for which access will be granted.
 For example:

-• 192.168.199.10 — access for IP address;
+• 192.168.199.10 — access for an IP address;

 • 192.168.199.0/24 — access for the private subnet range;

 • 0.0.0.0/0 — access for all addresses of the private subnet where the file storages are located.
-To configure file storage access for any client on the network, you can add to the resource openstack_sharedfilesystem_share_v2 line metadata = {"access_list_allow_all": "true"}.
+To configure access to file storages for any network client, you can add the openstack_sharedfilesystem_share_v2 resource line metadata = {"access_list_allow_all": "true"}.